mrossini-ethz/camera-calibration-pvr/README.md

 There are options to the camera calibration:

 - **Size** determines the size of the reconstructed rectangle.
-- **Vertical orientation** places the reconstructed rectangle in vertical orientation instead of on the x-y-Plane.
+- **Vertical orientation** places the reconstructed rectangle in vertical orientation instead of parallel to the x-y-Plane.

 ## Things you should know
 You should be aware of a few things when using this add-on.